sukhdevmiyatra/google-sheets-seo-console-script/README.md

-# Google Sheets Search Console SEO APP Script
+# Google Sheets Search Console SEO Apps Script

 A Google Apps Script that connects Google Sheets with the Google Search Console API to fetch SEO data and run quick analyses automatically.